 Peggy and her family moved to Beacon in 1960.
-She had worked in Highland Hospital and then the Beacon City School District as a school nurse teacher for more than 30 years.
+She worked at Highland Hospital and then for the Beacon City School District as a school nurse at JV Forrestal and Glenham elementary schools for more than 30 years.
 She was a member of the NYS Retired Teachers Association and a parishioner of St. Joachim – St. John the Evangelist Church, where she was a eucharistic minister, adult altar server and a member of the Women’s Club and Outreach Program.

 Peggy is survived by her four sons: Sean Barry (Linda) of Beacon, Kevin Barry (Sue) of Hyde Park, Terrence Barry of Maryland and Brendan Barry (Sue) of Beacon; her grandchildren, Patrick (Kristin), Connor, Bridget, Bryan, Christopher and Daniel; her great-grandson, Gavin; her brothers, Martin Hernon (Rosemary) of Fishkill and Jim Hernon of Beacon, and her sister, Mary Jane Keenan of North Carolina.